London getting to zero

 What are the challenges?

-For many Londoners HIV remains a stigmatising condition that negatively impacts on quality of life with late and undiagnosed infection rates in London remaining unacceptably high.
+For many Londoners HIV remains a stigmatising condition that negatively impacts on their quality of life with late and undiagnosed infection rates in London remaining unacceptably high.

 What is involved in the initiative?